backstage/backstage/docs/overview/roadmap.md

 purpose of the Security Audit is to involve third-party companies in auditing the platform and highlighting potential vulnerabilities.
-The benefit for the adopters is clear: We want Backstage to be as secure as possible and we want to make it reliable through a specific initiative.
+The benefit for the adopters is clear: We want Backstage to be as secure as possible, and we want to make it reliable through a specific initiative.
 This initiative in particular is done together (and with the support of) the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/).